piotrmurach/tty/README.md

 ## Contributing

+You can contribute by posting `feature requests`, evaluating the APIs or simply by hacking on TTY components:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)